YashTotale/portfolio-v2/README.md

 ### [Pages]

-Each page of the website is a folder in the [Pages] directory (except the [NotFound](src/Pages/NotFound.tsx) page which is just a file).
+Each page of the website is a folder in the [Pages] directory (except the [NotFound](src/Pages/NotFound.tsx) and [Error](src/Pages/Error.tsx) pages which are just files).
 Each folder contains an `index.tsx` file which for the UI of that page.

 - Every page calls a [`useAnalytics`](src/Hooks/useAnalytics.tsx) hook, which logs a `page_view` event to [Google Analytics](http://analytics.google.com/) if the environment is a production environment.
 - Every page updates the `<head>` of the HTML using [React Helmet](https://github.com/nfl/react-helmet).